-Building from my early study of sport-related concussion in 2011 and my PhD thesis, Why the Brain Matters: Regulating Concussion in Sport (Monash, 2019), my research interests to date are primarily focused on the interface of sport, regulation and law.
-I have a particular interest in the framing of interdisciplinary research projects and am currently working on a cross-jurisdictional study on youth concussion in sport.
+Building from my early study of sport-related concussion in 2011 and my PhD thesis, Why the Brain Matters: Regulating Concussion in Sport (Monash, 2019), my research interests are primarily focused on the interface of sport, regulation and law.
+I have a particular interest in the framing of interdisciplinary research projects on sport-related concussion.

 As an Assistant Professor in the Faculty of Law, I teach Global Sports Law & Governance, Sports Law and Contemporary Issues in Law and Society.
 I am the General Editor of the Sports Law eJournal and Co-Director of the Centre for Commercial Law.